40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 3. How do you see the relationship between art and ethics?

-4. How would you react, if a government agency/institution would commission you to produce a specific work of art for them?
+4. How would you react if a government agency/institution commissioned you to produce a specific work of art for them?

 5. What is the relationship between art and power?